On the energy budget of starquake-induced repeating fast radio bursts: Discussion

 \subsection{Narrow spectra and impact on energy distribution}

+The bandwidth limitations may affect the calculation of burst energy.
 Observations of repeaters show that the energy/luminosity function spans in a wide range.
 The distribution has a high energy cut-off, while no sharp cut-off at the low energy bands due to sensitivity limitations.
-For some radio telescopes, the limited sensitivity only allows to catch a small number of bright bursts whose function can be well modeled by a power law distribution.
+For some radio telescopes, the limited sensitivity only allows to catch a small number of bright bursts whose function can be well modelled by a power law distribution.
 If the sensitivity is high enough, one can see hidden features.

 For some FRBs, radiation frequencies appear to exhibit distinct preferences, being particularly active at certain frequencies.
 This phenomenon may lead to a significant deviation between the distribution observed by narrowband telescopes and the intrinsic distribution.
 Since repeaters have a relatively small bandwidth ($\sim200$ MHz (e.g. FRB 20220912A, see \citealt{2023ApJ...955..142Z}), if the central frequency of a burst is outside of the observing band of the telescope, only a small portion of the emission energy is detected.
 According to Equation (\ref{eq:E_obs}), this gives an under-estimated burst energy.
 Such an issue brings challenges to obtain robust energy estimation and introduces a bias to the observed energy distribution.